OffchainLabs/arbitrum-docs/arbitrum-docs/run-arbitrum-node/03-run-full-node.md

   - This parameter is **required** when initializing an Arbitrum One node because the chain has _classic_ blocks.
 For the rest of chains, this parameter is optional.
   - This parameter is ignored if the database already exists.
   - Find more info in [Nitro database snapshots](/run-arbitrum-node/nitro/03-nitro-database-snapshots.md)
+  - You can find more snapshots on our [snapshot explorer](https://snapshot-explorer.arbitrum.io/)

 ### Required parameters